 If both parties agree on a solution during mediation, the agreement will be documented and sent to the Arbiter for Financial Services.
-Once signed by both parties and accepted by the Arbiter, the agreement becomes legally binding and the complaint fee of €25 is refunded to the complainant.
+Once signed by both parties and accepted by the Arbiter, the agreement becomes legally binding and the dispute is resolved.
+(For complaints registered through 2024, the complaint fee of €25 is refunded to the complainant.)